 In terms of advertising services to potential clients, 25 per cent of councils now have ‘e-marketplaces’ – digital platforms that enable people to find out about local services (Roberts, 2015).
 These increase the exposure of services (both domiciliary/regulated care and unregulated services such as handyman schemes) to clients, although many providers do not advertise prices and many sites are merely directories of services, rather than interactive sites through which people can purchase services; residential homes are reluctant to advertise prices as these are usually negotiated individually and prices for self-funders are higher than for council-funded clients (Roberts, 2015).
 There are some concerns that cross-subsidization, with self-funders’ fees compensating for the low prices paid by local authorities, has reached unsustainable levels and may result in more care homes in the future being for self-funders only (Birley et al., 2015; County Councils Network & LaingBuisson, 2015).

 Discussion

+This discussion summarises the main findings and the strengths and limitations of the research.
+It then gives implications for policy and practice, including issues around information and financial advice, market shaping and cross-subsidisation.
+The final section suggests areas for further research.

 Summary of main findings